ihsan-buneri/ihsan-buneri/README.md

 ## I'm Ihsan Ullah Khan

 Full Stack Engineer with 3+ years of experience designing and delivering web applications and intelligent systems.
-Proficient in building API services with **FastAPI**,, creating UIs with **React** and **Next.js**, and integrating Generative AI APIs, as well as building intelligent workflows with agentic frameworks  including **OpenAI Agents SDK**, **Claude Agent SDK** and **Google ADK**.
+Proficient in building API services with **FastAPI**, creating UIs with **React** and **Next.js**, and integrating Generative AI APIs, as well as building intelligent workflows with agentic frameworks  including **OpenAI Agents SDK**, **Claude Agent SDK** and **Google ADK**.
 Passionate about learning new technologies and delivering high-quality solutions that enhance user experience and drive business value.

 ---